Finding school & work support when you need to take care of your mental health

 • Ask for their support.

-• Share resources (like this blog post) to help educate them.
+• Share resources (like this article) to help educate them.

 We know it can be a difficult topic.
 You might be afraid of their response – that they’ll get upset, or overreact, or dismiss what you’re feeling as “just a phase.”
 But it’s important to remember that, while talking to a trusted adult can be hard, the effort is worth it.
 There’s nothing wrong with asking for support, and having an adult ally in your court is often an important step toward getting the care you need.
 Not sure where to begin?
 Take these steps to talk about mental health with your parents or a trusted adult and find the resources you need.